Mcpoowl/mxwidget-tabjumper/README.md

  Typical usage scenario
 ----------------------
-Improving form usability by directly jumping to a tab, without the need to scoll up to the top of the tab container Can be used in combination with the Key Stroke Widget to create keyboard shortcuts to show a specific tab
+Improving form usability by directly jumping to a tab, without the need to scoll up to the top of the tab container.

+Can be used in combination with the Key Stroke Widget to create keyboard shortcuts to show a specific tab.

 Features and limitations
 ------------------------